vsch/flexmark-java/flexmark/src/test/resources/markdown_compatibility_spec.md

 ````````````````````````````````

-An item PREFIX with a space but otherwise empty, instead of lazy continuation becomes something
+An item prefix with a space but otherwise empty, instead of lazy continuation becomes something
 outside the item as part of the list

 ```````````````````````````````` example(Bugs: 5) options(IGNORE)